orchest/orchest/README.md

-Now that you have installed Orchest, get started with our [quickstart](https://orchest.readthedocs.io/en/stable/getting_started/quickstart.html) tutorial, check out [pipelines](https://github.com/orchest/awesome-orchest-pipelines) made by your fellow users, or have a look out our [knowledge base](https://www.orchest.io/knowledge-base) videos explaining and showing some of Orchest's core concepts.
+Now that you have installed Orchest, get started with our [quickstart](https://orchest.readthedocs.io/en/stable/getting_started/quickstart.html) tutorial, check out [pipelines](https://github.com/orchest/awesome-orchest-pipelines) made by your fellow users, or have a look at our [knowledge base](https://www.orchest.io/knowledge-base) videos explaining and showing some of Orchest's core concepts.

 ## License